erictleung/tutorial-vim/vim-tutorial.md

 [why-vim]: http://www.viemu.com/a-why-vi-vim.html
 [atom]: https://medium.com/@mkozlows/why-atom-cant-replace-vim-433852f4b4d1#.549pcukc3

-## Basic concepts in vim
+## Basic concepts in Vim

-There are three different "modes" in vim:
+There are three different "modes" in Vim:

-**normal mode** - here you have access to powerful commands within vim
+**normal mode** - here you have access to powerful commands within Vim

 **edit/insert mode** - here you can edit your file as you can in any other editor